gatteoelmo/aSimpleCounter/README.md

 1. **Increment**: Click on the "+" button to increase the counter value.
 2. **Decrement**: Click on the "-" button to decrease the counter value.
-3. **Reset**: Click on the "Reset" button to reset the counter value to zero.

 ## Installation